MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-overview.md

 ## Types of data retained long term

-Dataverse standard (except system) tables, custom tables, along with attachments, can be retained in Dataverse long term storage.
+Dataverse standard (except system) tables, custom tables, along with attachments and images, can be retained in Dataverse long term storage.

 > [!NOTE]
-> Currently, audit, elastic tables, and images aren't supported for long term retention.
+> Currently, audit tables and elastic tables are not supported for long term retention.

 Admins set retention policies on tables when the application maker has enabled long term retention for the table.
-When a maker enables retention on a parent root table, it also enables retention for all child tables.
+When a maker enables retention on a parent root table, it also enables retention for all child tables and associated attachments and images.

 ### Long term data retention and existing delete action and plugins